What Is Process Painting?

 The healing that comes from true completion.

-The development of an awakened stance towards life that is centered and grounded, yet expansive.
+The development of an awakened stance towards life that is centered yet expansive.

 We'd love to share the experience of process painting with you.
 We invite you to take a moment to browse our upcoming painting workshops and online programs.
 Please feel free to contact us if you have any questions.